 Eddy Usage

-- Ensure your printer is not leaking electricity before use
+- Before use, ensure your printer is not leaking electricity.

-, please remove those configurations - When installing Eddy, the coil should be positioned above the nozzle, approximately
+eddy,Probe, orBL-Touch, please delete those configurations. - When installing Eddy, the coil should be above the nozzle and positioned

-away from it - Do not turn on the heated bed when testing
+2mm-3mmaway from it. - Do not turn on the heated bed during testing.

 Wiring Diagram